elegant-scipy/elegant-scipy/markdown/ch5.markdown

 the spam prediction labels.
 The only difference is that the label arrays are 2-dimensional, instead of the 1D arrays of predictions.
-In fact, though, this doesn't matter: remember that numpy arrays are actually linear (1D) chunks of data with some shape and other metadata attached.
+In fact, this doesn't matter:
+remember that numpy arrays are actually linear (1D) chunks of data with some shape and other metadata attached.
 We can ignore the shape by using the arrays' `.ravel()` method: